RoydenDixera/FRAS/README.md

-Just run the trian.py file

-pakages required:
-  pip install opencv-contrib-python
+run setup.py before train.py to install dependencies publish issues if there is any problem